sysadt/zabbix-backup-script/README.md

 # zabbix-backup-script
 Script for backing up Zabbix configuration and SQL database.
+Tested on Zabbix version 6.2.6.

+# Usage
+options:
+  -f	backup all zabbix config files in etc, usr, apache-configs  and create a full database dump" -s	backup all zabbix config files in etc, usr, apache-configs and create a database dump without the tables
+      history, history_uint, history_text, history_str, history_log, trends, trends_uint and events"

+# Planned / future features
+  - Make the script more flexbile.
+(PostgreSQL, different configuration paths)

+# Contributing
+All contributions welcome!

+# Warning!
+Please check if you use different paths for configuration files.
+Validate the backup!
+You are responsible for what you do with this script!